delta6626/365-days-of-code/README.md

 - Day 116 ✅: Started planning and setting up [PartnerPair](https://github.com/delta6626/partnerpair), a co-founder matching platform built with React, TypeScript, Firebase, Tailwind, DaisyUI, and Zustand.
 - Day 117 ✅: Started building the Navbar for PartnerPair, ensuring responsiveness across all screens.
 - Day 118 ✅: Built a theme changer component for PartnerPair that remembers user preferences in local storage, along with additional UI tinkering
+- Day 119 ✅: Designed a minimalistic sign-up page UI for PartnerPair, set up Firebase, and created basic TypeScript user types for authentication
 ---

 ## 📌 Notes